jacobMonayer/Creating-Data-Set/README.md

 # Simple-creation-of-dataset
-creating from MNIST images of numbers , data set of 3 digits numbers from 0 - 999
+creating from MNIST images of numbers , data set of 3 digits numbers from 0 - 999 and labeling the new images